 Answer: Hotspots are an indicator of fire or heat on the ground surface.
-Satellite systems are unable to record any hotspots on Earth with 100% accuracy.
+Satellite systems used in the alert system are not able to capture hotspots with 100% accuracy.
 RSPO noticed that about 65-75% of detected hotspots are actually fires.